alfie-ns/StaffSync-APP/docs/checklist.md

 ### [ ] Implementation

-- Develop your app using Android Studio (Java), ensuring it reflects your design.
+- [X] Develop your app using Android Studio (Java)
+- [ ] ensuring it reflects your design.

 ---

 ### [ ] API Integration

-- Connect your app to the provided API to retrieve and display data.
+- [X] Connect your app to the provided API to retrieve and display data.
 Ensure the following functionalities:
   - **[X] Admin Users**: Perform all actions for managing all employees.
-  - **[ ] Employee Users**: View their details and edit their names.
+  - **[X] Employee Users**: View their details and edit their names.
   - **[ ] Leave Management**: Leave should be approved by admin before it is updated on the main database via API.

 ---